European Union (EU) Compliance: How Ezurio is Helping Customers with RED-DA 2022/30 and Cyber Resilience Act Compliance

 What are the criteria for evaluating the applicability of any particular product for RED Cyber?

-• The applicability of RED Article 3.3 (d), (e), and (f) is determined by the capabilities and functions of the radio equipment.
-The decision tree below along with these criteria are used to evaluate whether these requirements apply:
+The applicability of RED Article 3.3 (d), (e), and (f) is determined by the capabilities and functions of the radio equipment.
+These criteria are used to evaluate whether these requirements apply:

 Compliance is a moving target.
 This is how we can help.